Girls Academy: Competition format

 Girls Academy features age groups starting at U-13 through U-19.
 During the regular season, teams play other members from their respective conferences.
 The league includes ten conferences (Northwest, Pacific Northwest, Frontier, Mid-America, Northeast, Mid-Atlantic, Midwest, Mountain West, Southeast, and Southwest).
 Top teams from each conference will participate in Playoffs, and National Finals for qualifying teams based on playoff performance.
 Non-playoff teams will also participate in a season-ending showcase.

 Different age groups will also have a varying number of national events throughout the year to provide additional talent showcase opportunities in front of college and professional scouts.

 Champions League

 Two members of each conference are selected for Champions League, a separate competition for the most competitive clubs in Girls Academy.
 Participants qualify based on final league standings.
 For the U14 through U19 age groups, the highest-ranked wildcard teams at the National Playoff from each age group are added to the mix for a total of 20 teams per age group.

+GA Aspire

+GA Aspire is a second-tier league providing a regional competition platform for the secondary teams of Tier 1 Girls Academy member clubs, while also functioning as a performance-based promotion pathway for external clubs seeking entry into the top division.
+Competitors advance through localized regional conference play to qualify for national showcases and the annual Aspire National Playoffs.